Dental and Gum Disease

-If you have diabetes and your blood sugar is not under control, it can cause problems with your gums.
-Diabetes causes blood vessel changes that can affect the blood flow to your gums and bone and weaken them.
-Your gums and the bones that hold your teeth together can get infected.
+You can experience problems with your gums if you have diabetes and your blood sugar is not under control.
+Diabetes can cause changes to your blood vessels that affect the blood flow to your gums and bone.
+This weakens your gums and the bones and can get infected, resulting in gum disease.

 Smoking can be another contributing factor to gum disease.
 While people without diabetes can also have gum issues because of smoking, the risk is much higher in people with diabetes.

-Signs and symptoms
+Signs and Symptoms

 • Red, swollen, tender gums